 It is in keeping with the character of God that He reveals Himself to those who are lowly.
 God's relationship with shepherds is a long one.
-Abel, Abraham, Isaac, Jacob, Moses and David were all shepherds.
+Abel (Genesis 4:2), Abraham (Genesis 12:16), Isaac (Genesis 26:14), Jacob (Genesis 30:31-40), Moses (Exodus 3:1) and David (1 Samuel 16:11)were all shepherds.
 These men learned the principles of caring for God's people through the loneliness and discipline of caring for flocks of simple animals.
-Jacob could talk about the "God who shepherded me all the days of my life".
-David sang, "The LORD is my shepherd".
-The Lord Jesus at the end of John's Gospel asks Peter to "shepherd His sheep" and as an old man Peter writes to his fellow elders, "Shepherd the flock of God which is among you" (1 Peter 5:2).
-It is not surprising, then, that on the night the Good Shepherd was born, God told the Bethlehem shepherds about His birth.
+Jacob could talk about the "God who shepherded me all the days of my life" (Genesis 47:15).
+David sang, "The Lord Jesus at the end of John's Gospel asks Peter to "shepherd His sheep" (John 21:15-22) and as an old man Peter writes to his fellow elders, "Shepherd the flock of God which is among you" (1 Peter 5:2).
+It is not surprising, then, that on the night the Good Shepherd (John 10:11) was born, God told the Bethlehem shepherds about His birth.

 The message the shepherds received is an enlightening one.
-It was good news for all people.
+It was "good news for all people" (Luke 2:10).
 It was joyful news.
 It was about Jesus the Saviour and the Lord.
 God's unchanging message of salvation is centred in the person of His Son.
 It is about us receiving Him as our Saviour and serving Him as our Lord.
-Yet this Saviour is first revealed as a child born in a manger.
+Yet, this Saviour is first revealed as a child born in a manger (Luke 2:12).
 Here we have the consistent theme of God's love.
 It was God coming down to where we were that we could be brought into the blessing of God.
 The message of so many religions is that we can in some way reach up to where God is or at least find Him in some way.
 The Christian message is that God comes down to where we are to meet all the need of the human condition.
-Jesus is born.
-Immanuel, "God with us".
-Adam entered the world not as a child but as a man.
+Jesus is born, "Immanuel, 'God with us'" (Isaiah 7:14, Matthew 1:23).
+Adam entered the world not as a child but as a man (see Genesis 1:27).
 God could have sent Christ as a man into the world.
 But He did not.
 Jesus experienced birth, life and death.
-And more than this, He experienced the poverty of the manger, the obscurity of Nazareth, the rejection of His people and the suffering of Calvary to demonstrate the fullness of God's love.
+And more than this, He experienced the poverty of the manger, the obscurity of Nazareth (see John 1:46), the rejection of His people and the suffering of Calvary to demonstrate the fullness of God's love.